quasar-gfx/QUASAR/README.md

 Optional: Follow instructions [here](https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html) for installing FFMPEG from source with CUDA hardware acceleration.

-### Mac
+### MacOS

-Mac works as a client for receiving and viewing streams (specifically ATW), but not reccomended for use as a streaming server.
+MacOS devices can run the scene viewer and the ATW client *only*.
+They are *not* recommended to run the servers or simulators, and cannot run any other clients.

 ```
 brew install cmake glew ffmpeg
 ```

-In the `build` directory, there will be a folder called `apps`.
+### OpenXR

+We have implementations for scene viewing and streaming clients for Meta Quest VR headsets, which can be found [here](https://github.com/EdwardLu2018/QUASAR-client).

 ## Download 3D Assets

 Sponza is cloned with the repo, but additional scenes can be downloaded at https://drive.google.com/file/d/1zL_hsmtjyOcAbNbud92aNCxjO1kwEqlK/view?usp=drive_link.

-Download and unzip into `assets/models/Scenes` (this will be gitignored).
+Download and unzip into `assets/models/Scenes/` (this will be gitignored).

 ## Building
 ```